-The Group's operations are primarily financed by cash generated from operating activities, net proceeds received from the global offering of the Company completed on 5 January 2018 (the "Global Offering") and bank and other borrowings.
-As of 31 December 2019 and 2018, the Group had cash and cash equivalents of RMB49.3 million and RMB170.0 million, respectively.
+The Group's operations are primarily financed by cash generated from operating activities, net proceeds received from the global offering of the Company completed on 5 January 2018 (the "Global Offering") and bank loans.
+As of 31 December 2020 and 2019, the Group had cash and cash equivalents of approximately RMB26.3 million and approximately RMB49.3 million, respectively.

 The Group monitors its cash flows and cash balance on a regular basis and seek to maintain optimal level of liquidity that can meet the working capital needs while supporting a healthy level of business and its various growth strategies.
-In the future, the Group intends to finance its operations through cash generated from operating activities, as well as bank and other borrowings.
-Other than normal bank borrowings that the Group obtains from commercial banks and potential debt financing plans, the Group does not expect to have any material external debt financing plan in the near future.
+In the future, the Group intends to finance its operations through cash generated from operating activities, as well as bank loans.
+Other than normal bank loans that the Group obtains from commercial banks and potential debt financing plans, the Group does not expect to have any material external debt financing plan in the near future.